Documentation Index

 your quill data.

-With OrgId
+With tenants

-With QueryEndpoint
+With tenants

-If you’re self-hosting Quill, you can point the Quill Provider to the location of the server running the Quill SDK.
+If you’re self-hosting Quill, point the Quill Provider to the location of the server running the Quill SDK.
 You may also pass a map of query headers that will be forwarded to your server with every request Quill sends.
-This can be useful if the/quill
+This can be useful if the/quill endpoint is behind a preexisting auth middleware.

-With QueryEndpoint
+With queryEndpoint

 Props